-After any car accident in Georgia, you’ll want to get a copy of your police report, also known as an incident report or crash report.
-This is a formal document that police file after responding to the crash, in which they give all the details they observed at the scene and their description of what happened.
-Since the police are generally an impartial party, their report is trusted as a more reliable source of information than what you, the driver, state happened.
+After a car accident in Georgia, you should look into getting a copy of your police report, also known as an incident report or crash report.
+This is a formal document that police file after responding to the crash in which they give all the details they observed at the scene and their description of what happened.
+Since the police are an impartial party, their report is trusted as a reliable source of information.

 There are three ways to get your police report: